Befriend your body. Rewrite the story of your life.

 I began to write constantly.
 It gave me inspiration and motivation.
 Yet it wasn’t enough to make sense of all the senselessness around me.

-I was living in the most stressful place in North America, grinding away at an intangible job, and trying to love a partner who was suffocating me.
-My back – that old twisted spine – began to scream with pain, and I struggled to take a deep breath.
-In a Brooklyn yoga studio, I found spaciousness.
+I was living in the most stressful city in North America, grinding away at an intangible job, and trying to love a partner who was suffocating me.
+My back – that old twisted spine – began to scream with pain, and I often struggled to take a deep breath.
+In an exposed-brick Brooklyn yoga studio, I found spaciousness.
+I found my breath.
 I found a connection to my body.
-I found my strength, in all meanings of that word.
+I found strength, in all meanings of that word.

 My Savior

-Yoga saved me then.
+Yoga saved me then, giving me the tools to cope.
 It saved me again when my mother got cancer, and a year later when she died.
-It saved me again when I received an infertility diagnosis.
-And it saved me again when I left my ex-wife and all our friends because I realized I had forgotten who I was.
+It saved me another time when I received an infertility diagnosis and was told I’d never conceive naturally.
+And it saved me again when I realized I needed to leave my then-wife and all our friends because I had forgotten who I was.

 And when I had finished blowing my old life to pieces, yoga put me back together.
-It led me to a new partner (hi, Robin), my spiritual teacher (hi, Santi), a baby (hi, Leonie), and a new job ghostwriting for a well-known teacher of Ayurveda and yoga.
+It led me to a new partner, a new long-term spiritual teacher (Santi Devi), a new baby (conceived naturally), a new course of study of herbal medicine and natural healing, and a new job ghostwriting for a world-renowned teacher of Ayurveda and yoga.

 A New Life

-I spent four years turning her iron words into melted jaggery.
+I spent four years turning this teacher’s iron words into melted jaggery.
 I gave her a warm and welcoming public image that attracted scores of young, thin, perfectionist white women into her lair.
-Yet I battled with the reality that the more time her students spent with her, the worse they felt about themselves.
+Yet I eventually could no longer battle with the reality that the more time her students spent with her, the worse they felt about themselves.

 El Poder (Power)